HowdyMoto/CircuitPython-Utilities/README.md

 This code is under the MIT license, so I encourage you to do as you please with it.

 # Built on and tested with CircuitPython 9
-These utilities were created and tested with CircuitPython 9.0.0 Alpha 6, and will be updated as required with future versions of CircuitPython.
+These utilities were created and tested with CircuitPython 9, and will be updated as required with future versions of CircuitPython.

 They may work fine with older versions of CircuitPython, but I'm not making any effort to support them.